- Joro spiders are native to Asia and likely came to North America by way of shipping containers.

 Some invasive species take food away from native species and affect the environment in a harmful way.
 But, the Joro spider is having some positive effects on its habitat in Georgia.

-For one thing, Joro spiders are one of the few insects that eat stink bugs – which can damage or kill crops.
+For one thing, Joro spiders eat stink bugs – which can damage or kill crops.
 Joro spiders also capture mosquitoes, flies, and other pests in their orb web.
 So, they don’t appear to be reducing the food supply for other types of spiders that are native to Georgia.

 Where Do These Spiders Spin Their Webs?